sudekidesu/CITS5505GROUPPROJECT/README.md

 ## How to Run the Tests for the Application

+1. Assuming that coverage has been installed in the virtual environment.
+2. Run the tests and collect coverage data with the following command:

+   coverage run -m unittest test/unit.py coverage run -m unittest test/selenium_test.py

+3. Generate a coverage report in the terminal: coverage report
+4. For a more detailed report, generate an HTML coverage report: coverage html

 ## Page list

 1. Firstly, you need to click login button in home page.